kamino410/procam-calibration/README.md

 Generated pattern images will be saved into `./graycode_pattern/`.

-`graycode_step` is a option to specify pixel size of a bit of the graycode.
+`graycode_step` is an option to specify pixel size of a bit of the graycode.
 If you get moire pattern in captured images, increase this number.

 ### Step 2 : Project and capture graycode pattern